Bayesian neural networks with interpretable priors from Mercer kernels: Conclusions

 \section{Conclusions}

 In this work, we introduced Mercer priors, a new class of priors for BNNs derived from the Mercer representation of a covariance kernel.
 The prior enforces a covariance structure on the parameters of the BNN such that in the output space the networks behave similarly to the corresponding GP with the chosen covariance.
 This allows for BNNs to inherit the interpretability of GP priors while retaining the scalability and flexibility of neural networks.
-A challenge that remains is the treatment of any hyperparameters appearing in the GP covariance, which is discussed in detail in Appendix~\ref{apdx:hyper}.
+One of the main advantages of the method is it works well for neural networks with relatively simple architectures and does not require much in the way of feature engineering.
+When it comes to selecting a model, the majority of the effort is spent in choosing an appropriate GP prior that we wish to approximate.
+A challenge that remains is the treatment of any hyperparameters appearing in the GP covariance, which was discussed in detail in Sec.~\ref{subsec:hyper}.

 Through a series of examples, we investigated the performance of the Mercer prior both in simulating GPs and in applications.
 By studying how the prior approximates Brownian motion, which has well-known analytical properties, we investigated how the truncation of the spectral expansion and the neural network width affected the fidelity of the method.
 This was done with various statistical tests, which provided a great deal of empirical evidence that convergence is expected in the infinite-width limit.
 However, rigorous convergence results connecting the Mercer prior to the corresponding Gaussian measure remains an important theoretical challenge.
 In the hierarchical regression and periodic modeling examples, we showed how the Mercer prior allows the BNN to retain the properties of a GP while allowing for efficient and scalable posterior computation.
 Then, in nonlinear PDE inverse problem, we demonstrated how the Mercer prior can serve as a replacement in applications which remain computationally prohibitive for the usual Gaussian prior.